 Why? - you ask.

 The reason is something called a nonce.
 A nonce is a number used only once.
-A funny thing to note here is that HTTP Digest does not require it to be used only once.
-In fact, it kind of encourages its reuse, but let's not get hung up on details right?
+A funny thing to note here is that RFC2069 does not require it to be used only once.
+This has been corrected in RFC2617 where this is mandated.

 Anyway, you need to fetch a nonce from the server before you can issue your first authenticated request.
 Getting the nonce is rather simple.
 Just send an unauthenticated request, and the server will respond with something like this: